YoramHernalsteen/polarity-analysis-neuron/readme.md

 ![output file](docs/task.png)

-cd folder path of the project
+cd folder path of the project (where you downloaded it to)

 ./run.sh